MichaelKim/neutrino/README.md

 ## Usage

 1. Clone this repo
-2. Get submodules: `git submodule update --init`
-   - For subsequent updates: `git submodule update`
-3. Install Node dependencies: `npm install`
+2. Install Node dependencies: `npm install`
-4. Build JS files: `npm run build`
-5. Build neutrino:
+3. Build neutrino
-   - `mkdir build`
-   - `cd build`
-   - `cmake ..`
+   - `cmake -S . -B build` to generate build files
-   - `make`
-6. To use in another project, link it locally:
+4. To use in another project, link it locally:
-   - `npm install --save-dev ./path/to/neutrino`
+   - `npm install --save-dev /path/to/neutrino`

+On Windows, the webview library requires specific build steps to compile.
+For full details, read the webview's [documentation](https://github.com/LenKagamine/webview/blob/master/docs/build.md).

+First, you'll want to use Visual Studio.
+If using the EdgeHTML-based Edge Legacy browser, make sure the install the [C++/WinRT Visual Studio Extension](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

+Otherwise, to target the Chromium-based Edge, make sure to have the [proper version](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/win32) of Edge installed (currently 82.0.488.0+), then install these NuGet packages:

+- Microsoft.Windows.ImplementationLibrary
+- Microsoft.Web.WebView2

 ## CLI